 Delegation to Committee.
-The Board may delegate the administration of this Plan to a Committee or Committees composed of not less than two members of the Board, each of whom shall be a "Non-Employee Director" for purposes of Section 16 of the Exchange Act and Rule 16b-3 thereunder, and each of whom shall be "independent" within the meaning of the listing standards of the New York Stock Exchange, and the term "Committee" shall apply to any persons to whom such authority has been delegated;provided that a "required majority," as defined in Section 57(o) of the 1940 Act, must approve each issuance of Awards and Dividend Equivalent Rights in accordance with Section 61(a)(3)(A)(iv) of the 1940 Act.
-If administration is delegated to a Committee, the Committee shall have, in connection with the administrative powers the committee is authorized to exercise (and references in this Plan to the Board, other than the Board reference at the end of this sentence and the Board references in the last sentence of this subsection (C), shall thereafter be to the Committee or subcommittee), subject, however, to such resolutions, not inconsistent with the provisions of this Plan, as may be adopted from time to time by the Board.
-The Board may abolish the Committee at any time and revest in the Board hereby initially delegates all of its administrative and other powers under this Plan to the Committee of the Board until such powers may be revoked or delegated otherwise by the Board.
+The Board may delegate the administration of this Plan to a Committee or Committees composed of not less than two members of the Board, each of whom shall be a "Non-Employee Director" for purposes of Section 16 of the Exchange Act and Rule 16b-3 thereunder, and each of whom shall be "independent" within the meaning of the listing standards of the New York Stock Exchange, and the term "Committee" shall apply to any persons to whom such authority has been delegated; provided that a "required majority," as defined in Section 57(o) of the 1940 Act, must approve each issuance of Awards and Dividend Equivalent Rights in accordance with Section 61(a)(3)(A)(iv) of the 1940 Act.
+If administration is delegated to a Committee, the Committee shall have, in connection with the administration of this Plan, the powers theretofore possessed by the Board, including the power to delegate to a subcommittee any of the administrative powers the Committee is authorized to exercise (and references in this Plan to the Board, other than the Board reference at the end of this sentence and the Board references in the last sentence of this subsection (C), shall thereafter be to the Committee or subcommittee), subject, however, to such resolutions, not inconsistent with the provisions of this Plan, as may be adopted from time to time by the Board.
+The Board may abolish the Committee at any time and revest in the Board the administration of this Plan, unless such actions are prohibited by the condition of exemptive relief obtained from the Commission.
+The Board hereby initially delegates all of its administrative and other powers under this Plan to the Compensation Committee of the Board until such powers may be revoked or delegated otherwise by the Board.